 Being prepared for cold weather is the difference between a great trip, and a miserable one.

-While I love a good winter hiking trip, I don’t have tons of winter camping expereince.
+While I love a good winter backpacking trip, I don’t have much winter camping experience.
+Especially in extreme cold.
 So I was eager to learn how Eric stays warm on his epic long-distance polar adventures in the middle of nowhere.

 Layering Is Critical